 Whether you fancy yourself as a MasterChef finalist in waiting or are something of a novice when it comes to whipping up dinner in your kitchen, having the right tools makes all the difference.
 And while some kitchen equipment might be best reserved for particularly chef-y home cooks (like a pasta roller or a piecrust mat), a cast-iron dish is one of the hardest working items you’re likely to own.
 “Cast iron is a really great and versatile material to cook with,” explains Kristin Lohse, a purchasing and buying assistant at Sous Chef.
 “Cast iron heats up slowly and is great at retaining heat.
 The thickness of the pans allows food to heat evenly.
 And the more you use it, the better it will become.”

 When it comes to finding the best version of anything for your kitchen, no one is more familiar with the intricacies of different cookware than people who cook with them all day, every day for a living.
 So we asked nine experts, including chefs, restaurateurs, and home cooks, to tell us about the best cast-iron cookware, and though their picks might not be too surprising (let’s just say a well-known brand was the best-rated by a country mile), we also asked experts for alternative options, too.
+We’ve also combed through the Strategist archives for some select picks (including a dish that is so popular it consistently sells out.)

 “When choosing a cast-iron casserole dish, prices will vary a lot,” says Jorjon Colazo, head chef at Aquavit London.
 “Big brands come in at a higher price, but more affordable ones are usually as effective.”